WildGums/Orc.CrashReporting/README.md

 ![Orc.CrashReporting 03](doc/images/Orc.CrashReporting_03.png)

-The system info tab will display all relevant information about the user's computer, and uses the [Orc.SystemInfo](https://github.com/WildGums/Orc.SystemInfo) library.

-Multiple report providers can be implemented and shown in the drop down menu to send the crash report:
+Multiple messaging providers can be implemented and will be shown in the drop down menu.

 ![Orc.CrashReporting 04](doc/images/Orc.CrashReporting_04.png)